Bubu e-mailed me this question:

 Ask for input

 If you’re still feeling stumped, ask around.
 Show it to your bestie and ask what she’d wear with it.
-Hop on Go Chic or Go Home and solicit suggestions.
+Hop on the YLF forum and solicit suggestions.
+Poke around Pinterest.
 You can even do a Google Image search for a similar item and see how others have styled it.
 Don’t force yourself to style an oddball in a vacuum!
 Get some outside input and ideas to jump start your creative process.

 If you’ve tried and tried and your oddball is threatening to turn into a closet orphan, it might just be too odd for your wardrobe.
 Items that feel too far removed from your core style may never incorporate naturally into your closet, and that’s fine.
 But play around a little before you donate or consign.
 Oddballs can unlock untold stores of stylistic creativity, if you let them.

 **Disclosure: Actions you take from the hyperlinks within this blog post may yield commissions for alreadypretty.com.
 See Already Pretty’s disclosure statement for more details.